OliverCadman/dept_ci_ms4/README.md

 As a potential member, I want...

-1. Testimonies to be displayed and easily found, so I can determine the quality and effectiveness of the service.
+1. To easily find out what benefits I get from being a paying member, so I can determine whether the service is worth my money.
-2. To easily find out what benefits I get from being a paying member, so I can determine whether the service is worth my money.
+2. To browse the website without having to register.
 3. To be able to register to the website, so I can manage and display a profile.

 #### Deps For Hire